 We’ve all seen it before, some of us might even be guilty of it ourselves without even knowing it!
 I’m talking about “half-repping” an exercise.
-Too much weight, poor technique, and not using full range of motion.
+Too much weight, poor technique, and not using

 This is usually due to one of three reasons: